Israel's military says it has fully disabled Yemen's main airport with airstrikes

-JERUSALEM — (AP) — Israel’s military said Tuesday it launched airstrikes against Iranian-backed Houthi rebels in Yemen, fully disabling the country’s international airport in the capital, Sanaa.
-It also said several power plants were struck in the area.
+JERUSALEM — (AP) — Israel's military said Tuesday it launched airstrikes against Iranian-backed Houthi rebels in Yemen, fully disabling the country’s international airport in the capital, Sanaa, and striking several power plants.

+The strikes, the second in two days, came after Israel launched airstrikes in retaliation for a Houthi missile strike the previous day on Israel's international airport.

+The Houthis’ satellite news channel al-Masirah reported the strikes, confirming the airport had been hit.

 Footage aired on Israeli television showed thick black plumes of smoke rising above the skyline of Sanaa.
 Social media video purported to show multiple strikes around Sanaa, with black smoke rising as the thumps of the blast echoed against the surrounding mountains.